 How many medications will your child need to take?
 If attention deficit disorder (ADHD or ADD) is the sole diagnosis, he or she may need only one (or none at all, if you choose to limit treatment to non-drug approaches, such as behavior therapy).

-But if your child exhibits symptoms of an ADHD comorbidity — that is, a psychiatric disorders such as depression, anxiety, or bipolar disorder, in addition to ADHD, don’t be surprised if the doctor prescribes a different medication for each disorder.
+But if your child exhibits symptoms of an ADHD comorbidity — that is, a psychiatric disorders such as depression, anxiety, tic disorders, or bipolar disorder, in addition to ADHD, don’t be surprised if the doctor prescribes a different medication for each disorder.

-Here are some of the psychiatric drugs that doctors prescribe most frequently.
+Here are some of the psychiatric drugs that doctors prescribe most frequently for each condition.